 Bold, italicized concentrations in Table 10 exceed Guideline B-7 limits.
-The June 2017 iron concentration and December 2017 chloride concentration at 22b-11 exceeded Guideline B-7 limits.
-The iron concentrations at 22a-11 exceeded Guideline B7 limits during both 2017 monitoring events.
+The iron concentration at monitor 22a-11 exceeded Guideline B-7 limits during both 2018 monitoring event.
 As previously discussed, iron concentrations at some of the monitor locations have been unusually high since the December 2011 monitoring event.
-These elevated concentrations decreased at 22a-11 during 2012 but have been variable since then.
-The elevated iron concentrations occurred in both upgradient and downgradient monitors and therefore, do not appear to be related to site operations.
-The elevated chloride at 22b-11 may be a result of road salt impacts.
-Only 13 samples have been collected from 22-11 since it was drilled in 2011 therefore, continued sampling of this location will build a larger dataset for comparison purposes.
+These elevated iron concentrations occurred in both upgradient and downgradient monitors and therefore, do not appear to be related to site operations.
+As shown on Table 10, monitor 22b-11 (in the outwash) was in compliance with Guideline B-7 limits in 2018.